wesleyegberto/java-new-features/java-24/README.md

         * `ScopedValue.where(SCOPE_A, "my-value").where(SCOPE_B, "other-value").run(() -> {})`
 * **Primitive Types in Patterns, instanceof, and switch**
     * re-preview without change
+* **ZGC - Remove the Non-Generational Mode**
+    * remove non-generational mode of the ZGC to reduce maintenance cost
+    * changes in command-line options:
+        * `-XX:+UseZGC`: will use generational ZGC
+        * `-XX:+UseZGC -XX:+ZGenerational`: will use generational ZGC and print a warning about obsolete option
+        * `-XX:+UseZGC -XX:-ZGenerational`: will use generational ZGC and print a warning about obsolete option

 ## Links